gravitational/teleport/rfd/0067-database-access-aws-redis.md

 Using AWS Secrets Manager does incur extra [costs](https://aws.amazon.com/secrets-manager/pricing/) for users.
 As an example, let's say that a Teleport cluster with three database agents is managing one ElastiCache Redis user.
-The monthly cost to store one secret is
+The montly cost to store one secret is
 $0.40.
 Assuming the secret is rotated 100 times per day, there will be about 100 put calls plus 3 * 100 get calls per secret per day.
 This sums to 12000 API calls per month, which costs $0.06 ($0.05 for every 10000 calls).
 Therefore,